Managing existing connections

 Obsolete connections

-Since version 2.3.x, CodeTwo Backup uses Modern Authentication (OAuth 2.0) when connecting to Exchange Online (and partially to SharePoint Online).
-Office 365 connections configured in previous versions of the program only use legacy authentication protocols (such as Basic Authentication) and are marked as [obsolete] (Fig. 3.).
+Since version 2.3.x, CodeTwo Backup uses Modern Authentication (OAuth 2.0) when connecting to Exchange Online and since version 2.4.x when connecting to SharePoint Online.
+Microsoft 365 connections configured in previous versions of the program only use legacy authentication protocols (such as Basic Authentication) and are marked as [obsolete] (Fig. 3.).
 They still work, but it is recommended to reconfigure them, so that they also use the Modern Authentication protocol.
 Otherwise, you will not be able to connect to your server after Basic Authentication is disabled for your tenant.
 Learn more

 Fig. 3.
 An obsolete connection to Exchange Online.